 In addition, rabbits are exploited for their fur, as food, and in scientific experiments, notably by the medical and beauty industries.
 Furthermore, shelters take in thousands of rabbits every year, the majority of which are from pet owners who surrender them because they cannot or don’t want to take care of them anymore.
 It’s a sad fact that around Easter, people impulsively buy rabbits to give to children without considering the longer term implications of keeping them as pets.

-If you care about rabbits, please do what you can to protects them.
+If you care about rabbits, please do what you can to protect them.
 Here are some resources and organizations focused on rabbit conservation and welfare:

 - Humane Society